 From the very first frame, it’s clear the film is dealing with supernatural elements.
 Shades of Roman Polanski’s work is prevalent—Lawrence is haunted by her surroundings, psychically and psychologically, much like Catherine Deneuve in Repulsion and Mia Farrow in Rosemary’s Baby (and Mother does indeed get pregnant).
 The difference here is mother! does indeed invoke some startling imagery but it doesn’t amount to much by the time the film reaches its fiery end.
 The connection to Polanski’s work is blatant (it wears its Rosemary’s Baby influence on its sleeve), and it’s fair to see how exactly it stacks up against Polanski’s entries in the heralded ‘Apartment Trilogy’.
 In Repulsion, hands burst through the walls to grasp our female lead, asserting the sexual abuse trauma she’s recovering from, and in Rosemary’s Baby, Farrow struggles against a cabal determined to control her and her unborn child, an analogy for the patriarchy that (still) thinks it has a right to control a woman’s body.
 Once mother!’s final message is presented to the audience—like a hammer to a fly—the vivid imagery that built up through the movie feels insignificant.
 It's a cavalcade of horror with an oh-here-you-go ending that cements its female protagonist in a thankless role, retroactively letting the air out of any atmospheric dread the film had.

 The problem resides with how Aronofsky treats Lawrence’s character, which is most likely out of design.
 Lawrence’s Mother is soft-spoken and entirely in love with Bardem’s Him to a fault.
 She takes no real action until the final act, mostly just moping about and complaining about Him’s decision to invite these strangers into their home up until she has to react.
-She does prove her strength and Lawrence eventually delivers a strong performance, but what exactly is Aronofsky saying with where he takes her character, knowing their off-screen relationship as romantic partners?
+She does prove her strength and Lawrence eventually delivers a strong performance, but what exactly is Aronofsky saying with where he takes her character, knowing her and Lawrence's off-screen relationship as romantic partners?
 The character of Mother is entirely subservient, she tries to have a normal marriage as the traditional mother and wife, but then she’s put through the ringer, showing something stronger and more desirable to both Aronofsky, the director, and Him, the character.

 In writing about the ending (and the beginning, which I can get into in the second half), Lawrence and Aronofsky's real-life romantic relationship is difficult to put out of one's mind. mother! feels like a statement from both of them.
 Bardem’s Him is an artist interested in creating, at whatever the cost; Lawrence’s Mother is a young woman trying to maneuver her way through situations that constantly test and judge her as a modern woman.
 The chaos that reigns in the end makes things clear (at least one or two overarching themes are clear) and the on-the-nose-ness of it all makes for a film that packs a punch but leaves little to say in retrospect.
 It’s a puzzle that’s easy to solve with an answer that’s not too interesting.